-The 3 most important things to know if you have Acidity issues, either Decay or Tooth Erosion or Reflux: How to choose a Medical/Dental provider, What to change in your diet, and How to protect your oral cavity and upper digestive tract.
+The 3 most important things to know if you have Acidity issues, either Decay or Tooth Erosion or Reflux: How to choose a Medical/Dental provider that provides dental implants, What to change in your diet, and How to protect your oral cavity and upper digestive tract.

 So what can you do to help yourself: Eliminate sodas, energy drinks, fried foods, high fat meals, and never eat until you are completely stuffed.
 Avoid all prepackaged foods because of their acidity and try to enjoy fresh foods instead.
 Never eat within 4 hours of lying down to sleep.
 You must have heard all of this before.!